Why Single Out Bob Kice?

 There are two ways we know that Jonestown “claimed credit for” the assassination: 1) the final tape with Jim Jones saying “our people” did it; which was 2) preceded by a private briefing conducted by Temple member Harriet Tropp who died at Jonestown, as recalled by a survivor who left the community at the last.

 The briefing came first, upon return of Temple men to the community.
-Jim Jones did not conduct the briefing himself; he was told the conclusions of Tropp, one of said “fanatics surrounding Jim Jones” and took them as fact.
+Jim Jones did not conduct the briefing himself; he was told the conclusion of Tropp, one of said “fanatics surrounding Jim Jones” and took it as fact.